 The bridge, which cost $240 million to build, took nearly eight years to complete.
 The bridge spans 1,900 feet crossing the Colorado River in the Black Canyon, just south of the Hoover Dam.
-The bridge is expected to cut at least a half hour of driving time off the popular route between Las Vegas and Phoenix.
+The bridge cuts at least a half hour of driving time off the popular route between Las Vegas and Phoenix.

 After 9/11, Federal officials also heavily restricted the types of vehicles and cargo that could cross the dam.
 Semis and other large vehicles were not permitted over Hoover Dam, adding an additional 23 miles of travel through Laughlin to reach Las Vegas or Phoenix.

-Now that the Mike O'Callaghan–Pat Tillman Memorial Bridge is open, the original bridge across the Hoover Dam is closed to vehicular traffic.
+With the Mike O'Callaghan–Pat Tillman Memorial Bridge open, the original bridge across the Hoover Dam is closed to vehicular traffic.
 Visitors to Hoover Dam and the visitor center will still be able use the roadway to reach the dam from either Nevada or Arizona and park nearby but only pedestrian will be able to cross the bridge.

 According to the U.S. Department of Transportation, the Mike O'Callaghan–Pat Tillman Memorial Bridge is the longest bridge built with concrete arches in the Western Hemisphere.
 The bridge is 890 feet above the Colorado River, making it the second tallest bridge in the United States.

 The impressive size and architectural style of the bridge adds an additional feature to the view from the Hoover Dam, which was itself an engineering marvel of its time.
-The new bridge also makes a Hoover Dam helicopter tour that much more impressive.
+The bridge also makes a Hoover Dam helicopter, airplane, or boat tour that much more impressive.